 Revisions to the Student and Parent Handbook are subject to change due to updates from the Texas Legislative session.
-Updates will be added as received in an addendum format to the 2020-2021 Student and Parent Handbook.
+Updates will be added as received in an addendum format to the 2023-2024 Student and Parent Handbook.

-Each year, your child's school will require that you provide contact information, such as your current phone number and email address, in order for the school to communicate items specific to your child, your child's school, or the district.
+Each year, your child's school will require that you provide contact information, such as your current phone number and email address, for the school to communicate items specific to your child, your child's school, or the district.
 The district or school may generate automated or pre-recorded messages, text messages, or real-time phone or email communications that are specifically related to your child.
 Denton ISD will rely on contact information on file with the district to communicate with parents for a variety of reasons such as; an emergency situation, health and wellbeing, academic progress, offer needed support or resources, and in the event of remote learning, contact information may be used to support student learning.
 For these reasons prompt notification of any change in contact information is crucial to your child's campus maintaining timely communication with you.
 If you have specific requests or needs related to how the district contacts you, please contact your child's principal.

-PARENTAL RIGHTS
+SECTION I: PARENTAL RIGHTS

-This section of the Denton Independent School District Student Handbook includes information related to certain rights of parents as specified in state or federal law.
+This section includes information related to certain rights of parents as specified in state or federal law.